kaazing/gateway/doc/admin-reference/r_conf_service.md

 ##### Example: Using ssl.encrption in connect-options

-The following example for an Enterprise Shield&trade; topology shows a `service` element containing several `connect-options` including an `ssl.encryption` option that disables encryption.
+The following example for an Enterprise Shield™ topology shows a `service` element containing several `connect-options` including an `ssl.encryption` option that disables encryption.

 ``` xml
 <service>